PhirePhly/aprs_notes/APRS_MTU.md

 NETWORKID to indicate a packet is from APRS-IS is "TCPIP"

+The original APRS101.PDF spec advocates for RF-gating the entire used path, which can add up to 80 additional bytes.
+Is this deprecated?
+It still doesn't explain the limitation on message length.

 [AX.25 Info Field MTU] - [Third Party encap Overhead] = [APRS MTU]

 256 - 42 = 214 byte APRS L3 MTU